CrainDavis/ColorSortingMachine/README.md

     * Using this __(10, 26, 111)__ value from the three differences, I then calculate a `differenceSum` value by adding these three RGB values together.
 The result is __147__, which corresponds to the first value in the `colorDifferences` array.
 * I repeat the process for the remaining 11 values.

 * The next step is to find out which of the 12 numbers in the `colorDifferences` array is the smallest.
 In the case of this explanation, it is __50__, the last number in the array (index of 11).
-Based on the index number of this lowest value, the color category is determined. (_note_: "red" is listed twice; the second instance corresponds to the "pink" value, but I have chosen to categorize all "pink" values as shades of "red".)
+Based on the index number of this lowest value, the color category is determined. (_note_: "red" is listed twice; the second instance corresponds to the "pink" value, but I have chosen to categorize all "pink" values as shades of "red" for the sake of simplicity and my sanity.)
     * if lowest number = index 0: `colorCategory` = "red"
     * if lowest number = index 1: `colorCategory` = "orange"
     * if lowest number = index 2: `colorCategory` = "yellow"